adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 As stated earlier [Component Libraries must adhere to a standard](../vue-website-builder/#basic-assumptions).
 Lifecycle of a component looks like this:
 - All accessible components are listed in the UI.
 - A component is chosen from the list and added to a main area.
-- Component's content can be edited; component can be rearranged.
+- Component's content can be edited; components can be rearranged.

 To sum up — components must be listable, addable and editable in a standardized way.
 Here is how I have done it.